rizquadnan/workshop-life-at-tech-backend/README.md

 Understanding requirement is a crucial part of a life as a Software Engineer.
 Because all software starts from defining the requirement of it.
 Misunderstanding in this step will lead in many errors along the next steps of developing a software

 Development is an act of translating requirements into code that can be used (once deployed) by humans and/or other services.
 Backend is more about the latter.
-Backend services9 the Frontend
+Backend services the Frontend

 **Create Exercise Requirement:**